Policy Name:

 2.

-employers.
-Employers who elect to cover volunteers and probationers performing
+Self-insuring public employers.
+Employers who elect to cover volunteers

-service for the political subdivision must include those volunteers and
+and probationers performing service for the political subdivision must include

 3.